 The old Bunnings agreement has been kept in place because Bunnings is saving tens of millions of dollars every year by not paying minimum Award penalty rates.
 RAFFWU members exposed this dodgy behaviour in 2015 & 2016 at Coles and we know Bunnings is benefiting from the same tricks.

-By working together Bunnings agreed to get rid of the Bank of Hours.
+By RAFFWU members working together Bunnings agreed to get rid of the Bank of Hours.

-However, the SDA has teamed up to create a #BankLite with their proposed TOIL system.
-They have also refused to fully restore penalty rates which should be:
+But SDA teamed up with Bunnings!
+They created a #BankLite proposed TOIL system.
+They have refused to fully restore penalty rates which should be:

 - 25% for casual staff (not 22.5%)